lgehu/alr_adl_crates/README.md

+# Object #

-Goal: Create a crate for Alire for a specific board in the ADL.
+Create a crate for Alire for a specific board in the ADL.
 User will be able to download the board, and automatically download the ADL drivers.
 If he want to use an other board, It will then use be linked to the ADL already downloaded.

 Solution: We split the ADL into 5 crates.